deezer/Counsel/README.md

 ## License

-This library is distributed under the [MIT License](https://opensource.org/licenses/MIT)
+This library is distributed under the [Apache 2 License](https://opensource.org/licenses/Apache-2.0)